gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 The reason is when we resize the canvas we also need to call `gl.viewport` to set the viewport.
 `gl.viewport` tells WebGL how to convert from clipspace (-1 to +1) back to pixels and where to do it within the canvas.
-When you first create the canvas WebGL will set the viewport to match the size of the canvas but after that it's up to you to set it.
+When you first create the WebGL context WebGL will set the viewport to match the size of the canvas but after that it's up to you to set it.
 If you change the size of the canvas you need to tell WebGL a new viewport setting.

 Let's change resize to handle this.
 On top of that, since the WebGL context has a reference to the canvas let's pass that into resize.

     function resize(gl) {
-      var canvas = gl.canvas;
+      // Get the canvas from the WebGL context var canvas = gl.canvas;

       // Lookup the size the browser is displaying the canvas. var displayWidth  = canvas.clientWidth;
       var displayHeight = canvas.clientHeight;